Higher-Derivative Quantum Gravity with Purely Virtual Particles: Renormalizability and Unitarity

-One way of proceed is to just accept that there might exist fundamental theories that are nonrenormalizable and start to work out their properties in order to make them as predictive as they can (see e.g.~\cite{Anselmi:2005vk, Anselmi:2002ge, Anselmi:2013wha}).
 Another possibility is to go beyond Einstein gravity by imposing renormalizability.
 The natural choice is to add to the classical action the counterterms generated at one loop in Einstein gravity, assume that their couplings are large and redo the analysis.
 This was done in 1976 by Stelle~\cite{Stelle:1976gc}, showing that adding to the action of gravity all the independent terms quadratic in the Riemann tensor, as well as the cosmological term, makes the theory renormalizable.
 Moreover, some additional degrees of freedom are introduced in this way.
 Besides the usual graviton modes, one massive scalar and one massive spin-2 particles also propagate.
 However, the kinetic term of the latter has the wrong sign, causing instabilities that at quantum level can be traded for violations of unitarity.
 This type of particles are called \emph{ghosts}.
 At that point the theory, which we call \emph{Stelle gravity}, was (righteously) labeled as physically unacceptable and the research in this direction essentially stopped.
 Instead of insisting on the principle of renormalizability and try to solve the problem of ghosts, many physicists moved to something else, often different from quantum field theory, to explain quantum gravity.
 Over the decades only a limited number of people continued to study Stelle gravity and work out its properties, but they often postpone the problem of ghosts for later studies or invoke some nonperturbative effects or theories beyond quantum field theory that will eventually explain the matter~\cite{Julve:1978xn,Fradkin:1981iu, Kawasaki:1981gk, Tomboulis:1983sw, Avramidi:1985ki}.
 These explanations never came.
 Furthermore, in 1980, Starobinsky shown that the scalar degree of freedom introduced by the $R^2$ term can explain the accelerated expansion of the early universe and solve a number of phenomenological issues~\cite{Starobinsky:1980te}.
 This is one of the most efficient and simple model of inflation, called \emph{Starobinsky model}, which is included in Stelle gravity.
 Moreover, since also the cosmological term is generated by renormalization, dark energy might be explained within Stelle gravity.